gage117/nutrilyze-client/README.md

 Be able to choose from your list of ingredients and easily apply the nutritional value based on the serving size.<br />
 ![](src/images/Quick-Pick.png)<br />

+## Tech Stack
+- React
+- React-router
+- bcrypt

+## Routes and Components
+The components for this application are inside the /src/components folder, and their corresponding routes in the /src/routes folder.

+#### Header Component
+This component is used in all routes, it is a basic nav component that renders a link to the landing page, a link to login, and one to register.
+If the user is logged in, the login and register buttons are replaced by a logout button

+### LandingRoute Route
+This route is the initial page from the root route (/) and list a description of the application along with screenshots.

+Components: Header, LandingPage
+#### LandingPage Component
+This component renders all of the landing page below the header.

+### LoginPage Route
+Components: Header, Login
+#### Login Component
+Renders a Login form with username, password

+### RegisterPage Route
+Components: Header, Register
+#### Register Component
+Renders a Registration form with username, password, and name

+### MainPage Route
+Renders the components needed to make up the user's page.
+Including the Form for food tracking, the quick-pick store, and the user nutrition
+Components: Header, ServingForm, QuickPick, UserNutrition
+#### ServingForm Component
+Renders a form that asks the user for details on a food to apply as well as a checkbox to tick if you'd like to store the item.
+Details include:
+Name
+Calories
+Protein
+Carbs
+Sugar
+Fiber
+Fat
+Sodium
+Serving Size (If store-item is checked)

+All values except name must be numbers

+#### QuickPick Component
+Renders items from database into a store that can be used to easily pull and apply items to user nutrition Serving-size input must be a number

+#### UserNutrition Component
+Renders the users nutrition info into a table, with a button to clear the user's nutrition info if desired.

+### NotFound Route
+Renders a not found page

+## Running the Application
+- Clone Repo
+- Install dependencies with 'npm install'
+- Run tests with 'npm test'
+- Start the program with 'npm start'
+- This client is meant to be paired with the [Nutrilyze API Server](https://github.com/gage117/nutrilyze-server-api).
+Without the server running, the app will not be able to make any HTTP requests to login or register.
+Download the Nutrilyze API and follow it's README instructions to set up a working server to pair with this client.

 ## Available Scripts

 In the project directory, you can run: